Welcome to the chaplaincy and spiritual wellbeing page.

 Prayers from other faith traditions

-Meanwhile, to find out more about various faith traditions, including prayer and spirituality, or to find a place of worship in your own tradition, follow this links on this page, or contact the Chaplain for more suggestions.
+Meanwhile, to find out more about various faith traditions, including prayer and spirituality, or to find a place of worship in your own tradition, follow this links on this page, or contact me for more suggestions.
+When we know more about one another's traditions we can support one another in living faithfully, especially in challenging times.